Source: Cyberchase: “Snelfu Snafu, Part 1”

 Funding for the VITAL/Ready to Teach collection was secured through the United States Department of Education under the Ready to Teach Program.

-In this video segment from Cyberchase, there is a valuable Encryptor chip being auctioned off that the CyberSquad needs to purchase in order to save Motherboard.
-It looks like it will take at least 100 Snelfus to win the bidding and the squad develops a plan to save that many Snelfus in the eleven days they have left before the bidding ends.
+In this video segment from Cyberchase there is a valuable Encryptor chip being auctioned off that the CyberSquad needs to purchase in order to save Motherboard.
+At first it looks like it will take about 100 Snelfus to win the bidding and the squad develops a plan to save that many Snelfus in the eleven days they have left before the bidding ends.
 As Hacker continues to bid, however, the price goes up and the squad must adjust their plans.

 Investigations/Scott Foresman (2006)

 Here are some Frame, Focus and Follow-up suggestions for using this video in a math lesson.

 Frame: Let’s say you were saving up for a bike that cost $75.
 You found a job weeding gardens that paid $10 a day and you figured that within 8 days you would have enough money to buy the bike.
 Then you find out that the price of the bike will go up to $95 in 8 days.
 What would you do to adjust your work/savings plan?

 Focus: Once Hacker has bid 450 Snelfus for the Encryptor chip, the CyberSquad realizes they will have to change their savings plan again in order to earn more Snelfus.
 What do they change and how do they decide on their new savings plan?

 Follow Up: Hacker bid 150 Snelfus for the Encryptor chip, and the CyberSquad adjusted their savings plan.
 Then Hacker bid again and brought the price to 450 Snelfus.How did the squad adjust their savings plans each time, and how did they know how much to adjust it?
 If you are saving to reach a goal of $500 and you have a set amount of time in which to do it, how would you plan to save?
 If your goal changed to $600, how would you adjust the plan?